xy2/cozystack-website/content/en/docs/getting-started/what-is-cozystack.md

 hardware servers.
 You get your virtual machines right in Kubernetes.
 Another powerful feature is the [tenant](/docs/guides/concepts/#tenant-system) system that allows you to isolate teams, individual developers or even companies in their own fully-functional space, all on the same hardware.

+The Cozystack framework can be used by a single company to run its own cloud, or by a service provider to provide the platform as a service to multiple customers.
+The gentle learning curve also allows individual developers to learn Kubernetes by using their own instance of the Cozystack platform.

 Key features
 ------------